Moussto/talk-k4-doom-slides/pages/3-cross-compilation/cross-compilation.md

 ---
 layout: statement
 ---
-<h1>Crosstool-NG can build all these kinds of toolchains, or is aiming at it, anyway</h1>
+<h1 class="doom-gradient">Crosstool-NG can build all these kinds of toolchains, or is aiming at it, anyway</h1>
 <h6>- crosstool-ng official doc</h6>

 ---